 Which look way better and are more robust and more durable.
 The biggest downside of those two options is that they don't look natural and may be a little more expensive.
 But for those of you who love the look of natural teeth, porcelain fillings are the way to go!

 When considering whether to get a tooth filled or not, there are countless questions you should ask yourself.
 What colour?
 What shape?
 Are you worried about aesthetics?
 Or do you want to get it filled because you have a cavity and need it filled?
 Do you want it to be dentally conservative?
 Or do you want to be seen as a bad-ass?

-So you might have had a cavity and now need a dental filling , your dentist can offer several type of restorations.
+So you might have had a cavity and now need a dental filling.
+Your dentist can offer several types of restorations.

-Composite fillings are the fillings you probably have , they are most common options as they are more affordable and they also are toothy coloured, so no black horrible looking amalgam filling in your mouth to some people believe "releasing toxic mercury" !!
+Composite fillings are the fillings you probably have.
+They are the most common options as they are more affordable and toothy coloured.
+So no black horrible looking amalgam filling in your mouth to some people believe "releasing toxic mercury" !!

-If you are looking for a local dentist then visit our dentists in Melbourne at Gorgeous Smiles.
+If you are looking for a local dentist, visit our dentists in Melbourne at Gorgeous Smiles.

 To get more information about Oral health and general dentistry, please visit our video library.

 **The content on this blog is not intended to substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a qualified dentist in Melbourne with questions you may have regarding medical conditions.
 For News and update, please follow us on FaceBook

 Need an experienced dentists in Melbourne CBD?
 All On 4 Dental Implants.
 Replacement of ALL teeth ON FOUR dental implants.
 We have an implant dentist, general dentist and more available.
 We even have an orthodontics Melbourne-based for your life-changing porcelain crown treatment.
 So your smile can reach its full potential with dentist Melbourne.